locallyoptimistic/LocallyOptimistic/content/post/data-analyst.md

 All of the above, and more, requires time and space to perform it, not dissimilar to what a researcher must do.
 Unlike researchers however, analysts need to ensure they are getting deliverables out the door.
 It's a fine balance to strike, which makes the job of an analyst all the more interesting.

 To perform analysis well and efficiently presumes, among other things, that tools are built (engineering), problems are scoped well enough (project managing), and the analyst has enough domain knowledge (business analysis) to work on the right kinds of problems.
-Else it really is just a research problem, which is why the analyst needs to have a strong working knowledge of all the above roles.
+Otherwise it really is just a research problem, which is why the analyst needs to have a strong working knowledge of all the above roles.

 ### Where to next?